 Canoeing Moraine Lake

 Moraine Lake is a spectacular place to go canoeing.
-In fact, it’s our top pick of the three beautiful lakes mentioned in this post.
+It’s our top pick of the three beautiful lakes mentioned in this post.
 If you can only paddle one, Moraine Lake is an excellent choice.

 How to get to Moraine Lake

-The access road to Moraine Lake is located between Lake Louise and the village of Lake Louise.
-The drive is 11km one-way.
-The road is open from mid May to late October (weather dependent).
+Moraine Lake is 11km from Lake Louise.
+The road is open from mid-May to late October (weather dependent).

 Renting a canoe at Moraine Lake